 What Is Clinical Hypnosis?

-During the relaxed and focused state reached during hypnosis, an individual is unusually open to suggestion.
-A properly trained professional can then guide a patient’s attention to specific thoughts and tasks.
-In short, clinical hypnosis can help change relevant perceptions, sensations, and behavior.
-In turn, pain is reduced and easier to manage.
 Clinical studies have found that using hypnosis to lessen a patient’s sensitivity to pain often achieves that goal.
 Additionally, it can reduce the need for analgesics or sedation.
-Not only that, it can help avoid nausea and vomiting, and shorten the average length of a hospital stay.
+Not only that, it can help avoid nausea and vomiting, and shortens the average length of a hospital stay.

 If you decide to pursue clinical hypnosis, you can expect a series of half-hour or one-hour sessions.
 Alternatively, some providers suggest one longer initial session followed by 10- to 15-minute follow-up sessions.
 Contrary to common misconceptions, you will be fully conscious and in control of yourself at all times.
 While your body is at rest, your mind will be active and alert.
 With time and practice, you might even learn how to self-hypnotize, much as you might learn the art of mindful meditation.